2.5 Unoccupied detached buildings for housing fixed plants or machinery

 What needs consent

 1. An industrial building owner wants to construct a building to house machinery.
 The building will be further than its own height away from any residential building or legal boundary.
-However, as the machinery being housed requires regular inspections and maintenance, a building consent will be required.
+However, as the machinery being housed requires regular inspections and maintenance and therefore is frequently occupied, a building consent will be required.

 How helpful was this information?